eachanjohnson/genson/test/example3.md

 # Yet another Markup example

+Created on DATE_CREATED and last edited on DATE_MODIFIED

+START_PREVIEW

 [This](http://www.example.com) is a link to <http://example.com>.

 * Here's a list
 * With two items

+END_PREVIEW

 ---